simplystats/simplystats.github.io/courses.md

 ### Data Science Specialization on Coursera

 This is a series of 9 classes that teach the entire data science process.
 The classes were built by [Jeff Leek](http://www.jtleek.com), [Roger Peng](http://www.biostat.jhsph.edu/~rpeng/), [Brian Caffo](http://www.bcaffo.com).
-You can sign up here:  https://www.coursera.org/specialization/jhudatascience/1
+You can [sign up through Coursera](https://www.coursera.org/specialization/jhudatascience/1).

 ### Data analysis for life sciences

 This is a series of 7 classes that teach R and statistics for health sciences applications, with a particular focus on genomic technologies.
 The classes were built by [Rafael Irizarry](http://rafalab.dfci.harvard.edu/) and [Mike Love](http://mikelove.github.io/).
-You can find and sign up for all the classes here: http://genomicsclass.github.io/book/pages/classes.html.
+You can find and sign up for all the classes [on their web site](http://genomicsclass.github.io/book/pages/classes.html).

 ### Genomic Data Science Specialization on Coursera

 This is a 7 course sequence focused on teaching tools for analyzing genomic data.
 The classes were built by [Jeff Leek](http://www.jtleek.com), [Steven Salzberg](http://salzberg-lab.org/), [James Taylor](http://jamestaylor.org/), [Ela Pertea](http://ccb.jhu.edu/people/mpertea/), [Liliana Florea](http://ccb.jhu.edu/people/florea/), [Ben Langmead](http://www.langmead-lab.org/), and [Kasper Hansen](http://www.hansenlab.org/).
-You can find and sign up for all the classes here: https://www.coursera.org/specializations/genomics.
+You can find and [sign up for all the classes on Coursera](https://www.coursera.org/specializations/genomics).